notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - or were the R's right? [[Ludwig25votersCorrectEcon|Ludwig25: Voters Were Right About the Economy.
 The Data Was Wrong.]]
 - But Biden had [[Boak23presToutsBidenomics|paradoxically terrible]] total-nation econ ratings, so Ds deluded too?
 - KGB guys says impossible:  [[Razzaque25trumperBelievePsych|Razzaque25: Why TRUMP Supporters Really Believe]]
+- [[Cohn25econRiskRepubs|Cohn25: A risk like no other for Republicans]] : bad trump econ ratings, cracks in Senate Rs
 # Predictive Models and Analysis Techniques

 - market sentiment indexes predicted by economic variables (Weber24implicitCoordInflateShock).
 Could be *voter* sentiment predicted by other variables